 - Measure your hemoglobin levels

-- Complete a short questionnaire focusing on lifestyle habits related to environmental toxins, diet, lifestyle, health, and your background
+- Complete a short questionnaire focusing on lifestyle habits related to environmental toxins, diet, lifestyle, health, and your background.

 PREPARATIONS FOR THE SURVEY